 Illuminated Twine Pumpkin Project

-These beautiful Illuminated Pumpkins from Lisa DeNardi are easy and fun Halloween crafts that you can have out all season long.
-Made with twine and white glue, this easy dollar store craft can help add an elegant and classic look to your autumn decor.
+This beautiful Illuminated Twine Pumpkin Project is a fun and easy Halloween craft that you can have out all season long.
+Made with twine and glue, this easy dollar store craft can help add an elegant and classic look to your autumn decor.
 Dollar store projects are great for Halloween because they mean you can spend more money on goodies and less on decorations.
-This easy craft for Halloween will make you and your family glow with delight.
+This no-carve pumpkin decor will have you and your family glowing with delight.

 - A couple of balloons

 - White glue

 - Twinkle lights